tedorellana/learning/SAA-C03.md

 ### Amazon EBS Fast Snapshot Restore ###
 This feature allows you to quickly create new EBS volumes (and subsequently AMIs) from snapshots.
 Fast Snapshot Restore optimizes the initialization process by pre-warming the snapshots, reducing the time it takes to create volumes from those snapshots.

+---

+# Routing policies #
+When you create a record, you choose a routing policy, which determines how Amazon Route 53 responds to queries:

+### Simple routing policy ###
+Use for a single resource that performs a given function for your domain, for example, a web server that serves content for the example.com website.
+You can use simple routing to create records in a private hosted zone.

+### Failover routing policy ###
+Use when you want to configure active-passive failover.
+You can use failover routing to create records in a private hosted zone.

+### Geolocation routing policy ###
+Use when you want to route traffic based on the location of your users.
+You can use geolocation routing to create records in a private hosted zone.

+### Geoproximity routing policy ###
+Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another location.

+### Latency routing policy ###
+Use when you have resources in multiple AWS Regions and you want to route traffic to the Region that provides the best latency.
+You can use latency routing to create records in a private hosted zone.

+### IP-based routing policy ###
+Use when you want to route traffic based on the location of your users, and have the IP addresses that the traffic originates from.

+### Multivalue answer routing policy ###
+Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.
+You can use multivalue answer routing to create records in a private hosted zone.

+### Weighted routing policy ###
+Use to route traffic to multiple resources in proportions that you specify.
+You can use weighted routing to create records in a private hosted zone.

+### spread placement group ###
+Spread level placement groups provide access to distinct hardware, and are therefore suitable for mixing instance types or launching instances over time.
+If you start or launch an instance in a spread placement group and there is insufficient unique hardware to fulfill the request, the request fails.

+---

 # Starting Strategies #
 ## The warm standby approach ##
 Involves ensuring that there is a scaled down, but fully functional, copy of your production environment in another Region.
 This approach extends the pilot light concept and decreases the time to recovery because your workload is always-on in another Region.

+---

 # AWS Data Lake #

 ### Lake Formation ###
 Can be used to create and manage the data lake's metadata and enforce security and governance policies, including column-level access control.
 This solution then uses Amazon Athena as the data source in QuickSight to query the data in the S3 data lake.
 This solution minimizes operational overhead by leveraging AWS services to manage and secure the data, and by using a standard query service (Amazon Athena) to provide a SQL interface to the data.

+---

 # Security #